eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentRequestCompound.md

 HasSEzsigndocumentPassword returns a boolean if a field has been set.

-### GetFkiEzsignfolderID
+### GetEEzsigndocumentForm

-`func (o *EzsigndocumentRequestCompound) GetFkiEzsignfolderID() int32`
+`func (o *EzsigndocumentRequestCompound) GetEEzsigndocumentForm() string`

-GetFkiEzsignfolderID returns the FkiEzsignfolderID field if non-nil, zero value otherwise.
+GetEEzsigndocumentForm returns the EEzsigndocumentForm field if non-nil, zero value otherwise.

-### GetFkiEzsignfolderIDOk
+### GetEEzsigndocumentFormOk

-`func (o *EzsigndocumentRequestCompound) GetFkiEzsignfolderIDOk() (*int32, bool)`
+`func (o *EzsigndocumentRequestCompound) GetEEzsigndocumentFormOk() (*string, bool)`

-GetFkiEzsignfolderIDOk returns a tuple with the FkiEzsignfolderID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEEzsigndocumentFormOk returns a tuple with the EEzsigndocumentForm field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFkiEzsignfolderID
+### SetEEzsigndocumentForm

-`func (o *EzsigndocumentRequestCompound) SetFkiEzsignfolderID(v int32)`
+`func (o *EzsigndocumentRequestCompound) SetEEzsigndocumentForm(v string)`

-SetFkiEzsignfolderID sets FkiEzsignfolderID field to given value.
+SetEEzsigndocumentForm sets EEzsigndocumentForm field to given value.

+### HasEEzsigndocumentForm

+`func (o *EzsigndocumentRequestCompound) HasEEzsigndocumentForm() bool`

+HasEEzsigndocumentForm returns a boolean if a field has been set.

 ### GetDtEzsigndocumentDuedate